kubeguard/guard/docs/guides/README.md

   - [Gitlab](/docs/guides/authenticator/gitlab.md).
 Explains how to use Gitlab authenticator.
   - [Google](/docs/guides/authenticator/google.md).
 Explains how to use Google authenticator.
   - [Static Token File](/docs/guides/authenticator/static_token_file.md).
 Explains how to authenticate using static token file.
+  - [Azure](/docs/guides/authenticator/azure.md).
+Explains how to use Azure authenticator.
 - [RBAC Roles](/docs/guides/rbac.md).
 Documents how to configure RBAC roles for user groups.